takamichael/Variational-Autoencoder/README.md

-In this notebook I have only two VAE codes the bVAE and MMD-VAE, which I found the most useful in identifying phenotypes.
+In this notebook, I have two VAE codes the bVAE and MMD-VAE, which I found the most useful in identifying phenotypes.
-I have tested this autoencoder for cytoplasm, mitochondria, vacuole, and nucleus The code is a bit messy as I am inputting new data and consistently playing with the different latent values.
+I have tested this autoencoder for cytoplasm, mitochondria, vacuole, and nucleus The code is a bit messy as I am using new data and consistently playing with the different latent values.
 I found that a simple linear regression and k means proved to be the most efficient.